jonaharagon/cocdevteam-info/index.md

 We take all issues and emails seriously.
 Expect a response within 72 hours on normal days.

 ## License
-This website is created under the GPL 2.0 license, which you can view in it's entirety [here](http://cocdevteam.info/LICENSE).
+This website is created under the Creative Commons Attribution-NonCommercial-ShareAlike license, which you can view in it's entirety [here](https://cocdevteam.info/LICENSE).

-**Basically**, it means that you **can** distribute, and modify this website and all derivatives, as long as they are also licensed under the GPL 2.0 license and you provide a linkback to this page.
-More terms and conditions can be found in the full text.
+**Basically**, it means that you **can** distribute, modify, share, and adapt the content of this website, as long as you so for **non-commercial** (business/profitable) purposes, you **give attribution** to this website, and you share the modified/adapted version under **this same license**.
+These terms are a summary but not a substitute for the [full license text](https://cocdevteam.info/LICENSE)

 It is important to note that the GPL 2.0 license **does not cover** the downloads.
 All downloads served on this website are subject to their own license agreements.
 Specific licenses for downloads can be found on the [license page](software-licences.md).